WNC FarmLink is a partnership facilitating successful relationships between farmers looking for land to farm, and land

 As farmers retire and pass on the question of whether the land will be farmed or will remain available for local food production is a growing concern.
 And yet, there is a willing generation of young Americans that are motivated to farm, but they need land and few will be able to secure it without help.
 Since simply inheriting land and taking over the family farm business is not an option for many aspiring farmers as it once was, we must develop alternative paths to farm entry to meet the needs of this next generation of farmers.
 By connecting retiring farmers, absentee landowners, and heirs of farmers who may be unsure of what they should do with their land with the aspiring farmers who are eager to farm we can begin to address these challenges.

 We are addressing these challenges by:

-- Maintaining a list of people looking for farm ownership or lease opportunities, and people with land available.
-We contact those on the farm-seeker list as soon as we hear about available farm land.
+- Maintaining a database, in partnership with NC FarmLink, of people looking for farm ownership or lease opportunities, and people with farmland available.

 - Working with community partners to create ways to keep farmland affordable for working farmers and land stewards

 - Answering the call for innovative and practical resource development and education for the long-term economic and environmental success of farming and land stewardship in the region.

 - If you would like WNC FarmLink to come speak to your community group, provide an educational workshop on land access, or coordinate a farmer and landowner meet & greet in your community contact email@example.com to make it happen!